 Festival attendees can rock to Irish-Punk, light jig, single jig, or slip jig to Irish music or simply reel off the night friends and family.
-Of course, you are welcome to simply watch the professionals as they step dance at the Columbus Féis, an internationally renowned Irish dance competition, or walk the isles of vendors.
-There you can trace their genealogy back to the old country, admire the cultural exhibits, play children’s games, make traditional Gaelic arts and crafts, or throwback a traditional an Irish beóir.
+Of course, you are welcome to simply watch the professionals as they step dance at the Columbus Féis, an internationally renowned Irish dance competition, or walk the aisles of vendors.
+There, you can trace their genealogy back to the old country, admire the cultural exhibits, play children’s games, make traditional Gaelic arts and crafts, or throw back a traditional an Irish beóir.
 All of this is hosted by a community that takes its Irish roots seriously.

-Students attend Dublin City Schools.
+Students here are served by Dublin City Schools.
 The district has received the State of Ohio’s highest possible rating for eight consecutive years, bolstering its statewide reputation for academic and extracurricular excellence.

 The high schools are known as the Irish, the Shamrocks, and the Celtics, respectively.
 As expected from a community that wears its Irish heritage on its sleeve, Dublin promotes the importance of education by maintaining high expectations of its students as individuals, as students, and as athletes.